Last Updates Published: April 13, 2026

 What Exactly is Lino Printing?

-Lino printing, also known as linocut or linoleum block printing, is a traditional relief printmaking technique.
-In simple terms, the artist carves an image into a sheet or block of lino, rolls ink onto the raised surface, and then transfers that image onto paper or fabric using pressure.
-The areas you carve away do not print, while the raised areas hold the ink and create the final image.
+Lino printing, also known as linocut or linoleum block printing, is a relief printmaking technique.
+You carve a design into lino, roll ink onto the raised surface, and transfer the image onto paper or fabric using pressure.
+The parts you cut away do not print, while the uncut surface holds the ink and creates the final image.

-A simple way to think about it is like a handmade stamp.
-You carve out the spaces you want to stay blank, and the remaining surface becomes the printed design.
-Lino printing is often recommended for beginners because lino is generally easier to carve than wood, while still allowing you to create bold shapes, fine detail, and repeatable prints.
-It is widely used for both simple one-colour prints and more advanced methods such as reduction printing and multi-block lino printing.
-In this guide, we are focusing on the basic single-colour lino printing process, which is the best place to start if you are learning how to lino print for the first time.
+A simple way to think of it is as a handmade stamp.
+Lino printing is popular with beginners because it is generally easier to carve than wood, while still allowing for bold shapes, fine detail, and repeatable prints.
+In this guide, we are focusing on the basic single-colour lino printing process, which is the best place to start when learning how to lino print.

 You do not need a press to begin.
-A roller, some ink, your lino block, and a simple hand-printing tool such as a baren or wooden spoon are enough to get started.
-If you would like a broader introduction to the medium, you can read our guide on what lino printing is, which explores its history, characteristics, and continued appeal.
+A roller, some ink, a lino block, and a simple hand-printing tool such as a baren or wooden spoon are enough to get started.
+If you want a broader introduction to the medium, you can also read our guide on what lino printing is.

 The Lino Printing Process: A Complete Overview